danijar/granular/README.md

   # a long video that is stored as list of consecutive MP4 clips.
   assert reader[0, {'bar': range(1, 2)}] == {'bar': ['world']}
 ```

+For small datasets where sharding is not necessary, you can also use
+`DatasetReader` and `DatasetWriter`.
+These can also be used to look at
+the individual shards of a sharded dataset.

+For distributed processing using multiple processes or machines, use
+`ShardedDatasetReader` and `ShardedDatasetWriter` and set `shard_start` to the
+worker index and `shard_stop` to the total number of workers.

 ## Formats